 The Ocean of Hope Team consists of paddlers and ocean enthusiasts who dedicate their training and racing to raising awareness and funds for the Sarcoma Alliance.
 O2H began with one paddle boarder in 1999 and has grown to include paddling events, prone and SUP paddleboarders, outrigger paddling teams, and other athletes who dedicate their own personal challenge or event to help those that are fighting cancer.
 O2H is “dedicated to the sea of people affected by cancer”.
 We are proud that O2H remains a grassroots fundraising organization that exists solely to raise money for the Sarcoma Alliance; and we are proud of what we have accomplished.
-Since 1999, O2H has raised more than $600,000 and we are still going strong!
+Since 1999, O2H has raised almost $700,000 and we are still going strong!
 Read more about the history of O2H below…

 To support our team members, click on